History of Maui: World War II

 After Japan's attack on December 7, 1941, all airfields in the islands were militarized.
 The military determined that the airport at Puʻunene was unsatisfactory and condemned land to build a new Naval Air Station in 1942.
 Puʻunene was also expanded as the war continued.

 Maui was involved in the Pacific Theater of World War II as a staging center, training base, and for rest and relaxation.
 At 1943-44 peak, the number of troops stationed on Maui exceeded 100,000.
 The main base of the 4th Marine Division was in Haiku.
 Beaches (e.g., in Kīhei) were used for practice landings and training in marine demolition and sabotage.
 MA converted its lime kiln facility to a cement plant for the duration of the war.
 Thousands of former G.I.'s settled on the islands.
 Those who did not settle returned as tourists, which became the foundation of Maui's modern economy.

 Tourism

 Maui's first resort hotel, Hotel Hana, opened in 1946.
 In 1961 Maui's first planned resort community opened at Kāʻanapali on what had been part of the old pineapple plantation belonging to the Maui Pineapple Company on Maui's west coast.

-Pop culture

-In 1969 the first hippies arrived and settled in south Maui at Oneloa Beach.
-They introduced marijuana culture and established Maui's reputation for the best marijuana.
-Other 'hippie' communities were established near Pāia and on the slopes of Haleakala.
-They were not well received, and confrontations with authorities resulted in arrests and protests.